 How much does MongoDB Atlas cost?

-MongoDB Atlas is billed hourly based on how much you use.
+It is free to start with MongoDB Atlas for learning, prototyping, and early development.
+For dedicated clusters, MongoDB Atlas is billed hourly based on how much you use.
 The hourly rate depends on a number of factors, most importantly the size and number of servers you use.
 You will receive a single bill from MongoDB that explains your hourly use and backup fees.

 For example, if you deploy a 3-node replica set of M40s and run it 24/7 for one month using the included 80GB of standard block storage, and you have exactly 80GB, your costs would be:

 Total servers: 3